 The Two Types of Electric Vehicles

-All-Electric Vehicles have only an electric motor and a rechargeable battery and run exclusively on electricity.
+All-Electric Vehicles have only an electric motor and a rechargeable battery, and run exclusively on electricity.
 All-Electric vehicles are charged by plugging into an outlet and can regain some charge while driving through regenerative braking systems.
-All-Electric vehicles never produce tailpipe emissions, and are the perfect choice to immediately cut your pollution emissions.
+All-Electric vehicles never produce tailpipe emissions.
 The average American drives about 30 miles per day, and 80% of all trips are 40 miles or less.
 Most All-Electric vehicles have a range of 80 miles or greater!

 The range capability of new electric vehicles is rising, and growing charging infrastructure makes it easy to recharge on the go.
 In fact, “fast charge” charging stations can charge an EV battery to 80% in just 30 minutes!
 You can view a comprehensive map of charging stations in Utah (and nationwide) at the PlugShare website.